 Transfer of Assistance.
-This section has been moved to Section 1.4.H.
+This section has been moved to Section 1.4.A.12.

 RAD Rehab Assistance Payments.
-HUD and the Project Owner will enter into a HAP contract before construction begins.
-To ensure that the amount of subsidy for the Covered Project is retained at the pre-conversion level once the assistance is converted to the HAP contract, Covered Projects will be eligible for assistance equal to current funding, as defined in this notice, less adjusted formula income, per Attachment 1C, for units that are not occupied at any point during the initial repairs as a result of rehabilitation or construction as identified in the approved Financing Plan and RAD Conversion Commitment.
+HUD and the Project Owner typically will enter into a HAP Contract before construction begins.
+During the period of work identified in the approved Financing Plan and RCC, standard HAP contract administration procedures will be used for occupied units.
+Except where the Section 8 Pass-Through is used, units that are not occupied at any point during the period of work identified in the approved Financing Plan and RCC may be eligible, subject to the conditions below, for Rehab Assistance Payments equal to the Public Housing Operating Fund and the Capital Fund amounts that formed the basis for the calculation of initial contract rents (see Attachment 1C).
+During the period of rehabilitation or construction as identified in the HAP Contract, the maximum number of units for which a Project Owner can receive RAD Rehab Assistance Payments is limited to the number of units eligible for Operating Fund or Capital Fund subsidy prior to conversion.
+As a result, some units in the Covered Project may not be eligible for Rehab Assistance Payments.
 As necessary to implement this provision, HUD is suspending the applicability of additional provisions in 24 CFR § 880.504(a) until all contract units are made available for occupancy and waiving the applicability of section 8(c)(4) of the Act.

-Except where the Section 8 Pass-Through is used, units that are not occupied at any point during the initial repairs as a result of rehabilitation or construction as identified in the approved Financing Plan and RAD Conversion Commitment may be eligible, subject to the conditions below, for Rehab Assistance Payments equal to the Public Housing Operating Fund and the Capital Fund amounts that formed the basis for the calculation of initial contract rents (see Attachment 1C).
-During the period of rehabilitation or construction as identified in the HAP Contract, the maximum number of units for which a Project Owner can receive RAD Rehab Assistance Payments is limited to the number of units eligible for Operating Fund subsidy prior to conversion (which is typically associated with the occupied units).[1]
-As a result, some units in the Converted Property may not be eligible for Rehab Assistance Payments.

-Following the earlier of the end of the construction period identified in the HUD-approved Financing Plan or actual construction, the PHA will no longer be eligible to receive RAD Rehab Assistance Payments, and all units under contract will be eligible for payment only for occupied units or for vacancy payments, as applicable.
+The PHA will no longer be eligible to receive RAD Rehab Assistance Payments upon completion of the work or the period of work identified in the RAD Conversion Commitment, whichever is earlier.
+After such date, all units under the HAP Contract will be eligible for payment only for occupied units or for vacancy payments, as applicable.

 Future Statutory or Administrative Changes.
-Consistent with PBRA HAP contracts entered into under MAHRAA, any changes in HUD requirements, except to the extent required by statute, that are inconsistent with the PBRA HAP contract entered into through RAD, shall not be applicable.
+Consistent with PBRA HAP Contracts entered into under MAHRAA, any changes in HUD requirements, except to the extent required by statute, that are inconsistent with the PBRA HAP Contract entered into through RAD, shall not be applicable.
 Further, for any statutory change during the term of the contract affecting contract rents that HUD determines will threaten the physical viability of the property, the Owner may terminate the contract upon notification to HUD.
 Notwithstanding such termination, the project shall remain subject to the RAD Use Agreement encumbering the property on which the project is located.

 Floating Units.
 Upon the request of the Project Owner of a Covered Project that is partially-assisted (i.e., fewer than 100% of the units are covered by the HAP Contract), HUD will permit the section 8 assistance to float between units within the project that have the same bedroom size and the same contract rent.
 Assistance may float from a Section 504 accessible unit only to another Section 504 accessible unit that has the same bedroom size and accessibility features.
-Further, as a condition for granting such request, HUD requires that the unassisted units be inspected with the same frequency as the assisted units are required to be inspected under 24 CFR Part 200 Subpart P. From the time of the initial execution of the HAP contract, the property must maintain the same number and type of RAD units.
+Further, as a condition for granting such request, HUD requires that the unassisted units be inspected with the same frequency as the assisted units are required to be inspected under 24 CFR part 200, subpart P. From the time of the initial execution of the HAP Contract, the property must maintain the same number and type of RAD units.